Denis-John/end-to-end-machine-learning-projects/README.md

-This repository containes end to end machine learning projects.
+This repository contains end-to-end machine-learning projects.
-The first project
+The first project's goal is to predict whether a customer in a Telecommunication company will churn.